FIVE MOST SURPRISING FINDS

-Let me tell you about a woman who believed that certain human beings were weeds — her word, not mine — and who built an institution to pull them out of the earth.
-Her name was Margaret Sanger, and the institution she founded in 1916 is still operating today, still pulling, still funded by your tax dollars, still defended by the organizations that claim to speak in your name.
+A woman once regarded certain human beings as weeds — her word, not mine — and built an institution to pull them from the earth.
+Margaret Sanger founded that group in 1916.
+It still operates today and keeps pulling, drawing support from your tax dollars while organizations that claim to speak in your name continue to defend it.

 The institution is Planned Parenthood.

-But because this destruction comes wrapped in the language of choice and empowerment, because it is funded by the political allies of the civil rights establishment, because the money flows in the right direction and the endorsements follow the money — the silence is absolute.
+This destruction arrives wrapped in the language of choice and empowerment.
+Funding flows from the political allies of the civil rights establishment, and endorsements follow the money.
+The silence is absolute, and it is killing us.

 The Founder’s Own Words

-She served on the board of the American Eugenics Society.
-She spoke at Ku Klux Klan rallies — a fact she documents herself in her autobiography, writing that she accepted an invitation to speak to the women’s branch of the KKK in Silver Lake, New Jersey, and that the visit was so successful she received “a dozen invitations to speak to similar groups” (Sanger, An Autobiography, 1938, Chapter 29, p.
+Her autobiography documents her speeches at Ku Klux Klan rallies as well.
+Accepting an invitation to address the women’s branch of the KKK in Silver Lake, New Jersey, produced “a dozen invitations to speak to similar groups” by her own account, since the visit went so well (Sanger, An Autobiography, 1938, Chapter 29, p.
 366).

-Her publication, The Birth Control Review, which she edited from 1917 to 1938, regularly featured articles by prominent eugenicists.
-In November 1921, the magazine published “The Eugenic Value of Birth Control Propaganda” by Sanger herself, in which she argued that birth control was “the most constructive and necessary of the means to racial health” (Sanger, The Birth Control Review, October 1921).
+From 1917 to 1938 Sanger edited The Birth Control Review, a journal that regularly featured articles by prominent eugenicists.
+She herself published “The Eugenic Value of Birth Control Propaganda” in the November 1921 issue, arguing that birth control was “the most constructive and necessary of the means to racial health” (Sanger, The Birth Control Review, October 1921).

-In April 1932, she published her “Plan for Peace” in the same journal, which called for the segregation and sterilization of those she deemed “unfit” — including the “illiterate” and the “paupers” (Sanger, “A Plan for Peace,” The Birth Control Review, April 1932, pp. 107–108).
+She published her “Plan for Peace” in the same journal during April 1932.
+The piece called for segregating and sterilizing those she deemed “unfit” — including the “illiterate” and the “paupers” (Sanger, “A Plan for Peace,” The Birth Control Review, April 1932, pp. 107–108).

-In her 1922 book The Pivot of Civilization, Sanger wrote explicitly about the “menace” of what she called the “unfit” reproducing.
-She called for the elimination of “human weeds,” for the cessation of charity because it enabled the “defective and diseased” to breed, and for a stern and rigid policy of sterilization and segregation to that grade of population whose progeny is already tainted.
+Sanger wrote explicitly in her 1922 book The Pivot of Civilization about the “menace” of what she called the “unfit” reproducing.
+She called for the elimination of “human weeds,” the cessation of charity because it enabled the “defective and diseased” to breed, and a stern and rigid policy of sterilization and segregation to that grade of population whose progeny is already tainted.

 “Those least fit to carry on the race are increasing most rapidly.
 Funds that should be used to raise the standard of our civilization are diverted to the maintenance of those who should never have been born.” — Margaret Sanger, The Pivot of Civilization (1922), Chapter 8